0xMiden/miden-client/docs/src/design.md

 Currently, these include:

 - `CheckNullifiers`: Returns proofs for specific provided full nullifiers.
-- `CheckNullifiersByPrefix`: Returns a list of tracked nullifiers that match specific prefixes.
+- `SyncNullifiers`: Returns a list of tracked nullifiers that match specific prefixes.
 This is useful for checking if a note has been consumed without revealing the nullifiers that the client is tracking.
 - `GetAccountDetails`: Returns the account details for a specific account ID.
 The available information will depend on the account type (public or private).
 - `GetAccountProofs`: Returns the account data needed to perform a Foreign Procedure Invocation (FPI) on the specified foreign accounts.
 - `GetAccountStateDelta`: Returns the state delta for a specific account ID between two block numbers.